ktor-doc-jp/ktor-doc-jp/servers/calls/responses.md

 title: Responses
 caption: Generating HTTP Responses
 category: servers
-permalink: /servers/responses.html
+permalink: /servers/calls/responses.html
 priority: 900
+redirect_from:
+  - /servers/responses.html
 ---

-When handling routes, or directly intercepting the pipeline, you get a context with an [ApplicationCall](/servers/application.html#applicationcall).
+When handling routes, or directly intercepting the pipeline, you get a context with an [ApplicationCall](/servers/calls.html).
 That `call` contains a property called `response` that allows you to emit the response.

 Also, the call itself has some useful convenience properties and methods